 Condition listed in HEAplus Definition Associated and Related Conditions

 Sores on the lining of the stomach, small intestine or esophagus.
 Duodenal ulcer

 Gastric ulcer

-Ulcers Gastritis
+Lllaara Gastritis

-Oicers Gastro-Intestinal Bleed (GI Bleed)
+Ulcers Gastro-Intestinal Bleed (GI Bleed)

 • GERD

 Peptic ulcer disease (PUD)

-An organ or fatty tissue has pushed through a weak spot Hiatal hernia
+An organ or fatty tissue has pushed through a weak spot in the surrounding muscle or connective tissue that normally contains it.
+Hiatal hernia

-Hernia in the surrounding muscle or connective tissue that normally contains it.
-Inguinal hernia
+Hernia Inguinal hernia

 Umbilical hernia

 Amebic colitis

 Colitis Inflammation of the inner lining of the colon.
 Chronic Diarrhea

 Crohn's Disease

 Ulcerative colitis

-1 D: (' I'' A disorder of the large intestine Diverticulitis Irritable Bowel Syndrome (IBS) commonly marked by abdominal pain, Diverticulosis bloating, and Dumping Syndrome changes in bowel habits.
+A disorder of the large intestine DiverticulitisDiverticulosis Irritable Bowel Syndrome (IBS) commonly marked by abdominal pain, bloating, and DiverticulosisDumping Syndrome changes in bowel habits.
 Spastic Colon Scarring of the liver Alcoholic Liver Disease Cirrhosis that reduces liver function and can lead to liver failure.
 Biliary Cirrhosis ESLD - End Stage Liver Disease Constipation A condition in which a person has fewer than three bowel movements a week and stools are difficult to pass.
 Obstipation Intestinal Obstruction A blockage of the small or large intestine, preventing the passage of fluids and digested food.
 Bowel ObstructionIleus